kiudee/chess-tuning-tools/README.rst

 Features
 --------

-* Optimization of chess engines using state-of-the-art [Bayesian optimization](https://github.com/kiudee/bayes-skopt).
+* Optimization of chess engines using state-of-the-art `Bayesian optimization <https://github.com/kiudee/bayes-skopt>`_.
 * Support for automatic visualization of the optimization landscape.
 * Scoring matches using a Bayesian-pentanomial model for paired openings.